dominicparga/howto/raspberry.md

 In case you want to use `postgres`, look at the following commands to setup the database for nextcloud.
 The source is [marksei - How to install NextCloud 20 on Ubuntu 18.04/19.04/19.10/20.04][marksei/install_nextcloud_on_ubuntu], but these commands are same as in the mariadb-related commands in the nextcloud-documentation.

-> Please note, that after installing `nextcloud` with following commands, your server, reachable under your domain, is waiting for setting up the nextcloud-admin.
-> If you won't (kind of) immediately visit your domain and setup your nextcloud-admin, someone else might do this.
-8-)

 ```zsh
 # in shell
 sudo apt install postgresql